koenrane/KR-new-site/content/import/don-t-align-agents-to-evaluations-of-plans.md

 >
 > His general-purpose planning machinery generates an example hardworking-shard-desired terminal state: Paying rapt attention during Mr. Buck’s math class (his first class today).
 He currently predicts that while he is in Mr. Buck’s class later, he will still be somewhat distracted by residual game-related cognition causing him to loop into reward-predicted self-reinforcing thoughts.
 >
 > He notices a surprisingly low predicted level for a variable (`amount of game-related cognition predicted for future situation: Mr. Buck’s class`) which is important to a currently activated shard (working hard).
-This triggers a previously learned query to his WM: _“why are you making this prediction for this quantity?”_.
-The WM responds with a few sources of variation, including how value-child is currently near his friends who are talking about Fortnite.
-In more detail, the WM models the following (most of it not directly translatable to English):
+This triggers a previously learned query to his world model: _“why are you making this prediction for this quantity?”_.
+The world model responds with a few sources of variation, including how value-child is currently near his friends who are talking about Fortnite.
+In more detail, the world model models the following (most of it not directly translatable to English):
 >
 > > His friends’ utterances will continue to be about Fortnite.
 Their words will be processed and then light up Fortnite-related abstractions, which causes both prediction of more Fortnite-related observations and also increasingly strong activation of the game-shard.
 Due to previous reward events, his game-shard is shaped so as to bid up game-related thoughts, which are themselves rewarding events, which causes a positive feedback loop where he slightly daydreams about video games while his friends talk.
 > >
-> > When class is about to start, his “get to class”-related cognition will be activated by his knowledge of the time and his WM indicating “I’m at school.”
+> > When class is about to start, his “get to class”-related cognition will be activated by his knowledge of the time and his world model indicating “I’m at school.”
 His mental context will slightly change, he will enter the classroom and sit down, and he will take out his homework.
 He will then _pay token attention due to previous negative social-reward events around being caught off guard_—
 > >
+> > > [!error] Exception thrown during world modeling
-> > \[**Exception thrown!** The world model was concurrently coarsely predicting what it thinks will happen given his current real values (which include working hard).
+> > > The world model was concurrently coarsely predicting what it thinks will happen given his current real values (which include working hard).
 The coarse prediction clashes with the above cached prediction that he will only pay token attention in math class!
-> >
+> > >
-> > The WM hiccups on this point, pausing to more granularly recompute its predictions.
+> > > The world model hiccups on this point, pausing to more granularly recompute its predictions.
 It squashes the cached prediction that he doesn’t strongly care about paying attention in class.
 Since his mom installed a hard-working-shard and an excel-at-school shard, he will actively try to pay attention.
-This prediction replaces the cached prior prediction.\]
+This prediction replaces the cached prior prediction.
 > >
 > > However, value-child will still have game-related cognition activated, and will daydream.
 This decreases value-relevant quantities, like “how hard he will be working” and “how much he will excel” and “how much he will learn.”
 >
 > This last part is antithetical to the new shards, so they bid down “Hang around friends before heading into school.”
 Having located a predicted-to-be-controllable source of negative influence on value-relevant outcomes, the shards bid for planning to begin.
 The implied causal graph is:
 >
+>
+> ```mermaid
+> graph TD
->     Continuing to hear friends talk about Fortnite
+> 	A["Continuing to hear friends talk about Fortnite"] --> B["Distracted during class"]
->                |
->                v
->     Distracted during class
+> ```
 >
 > So the automatic causality-noticing algorithms bid to knock out the primary modeled cause of the negative value-relevant influence.
 The current planning subgoal is set to: `make causal antecedent false and reduce level of predicted distraction`.
 Candidate concretization set to: `get away from friends`.
 >